Smart connections between data and product

 Redis

-For super fast queues or temporary caches we use Redis.
-Redis is an in-memory data structure store.
-Which means that we can store and quickly retrieve different data structures.
-Unlike a database, no queries are possible, but operations on the data are very fast.
-Redis is now in use in combination with Sidekiq for background processing and for Pushr to send 9to5 push messages.
+For super-fast fire-and-forget job queues or temporary caches, we use Redis.
+This is an in-memory data structure store, which means we can store various data structures and retrieve them quickly.
+Unlike a typical database, no queries are possible, but on the other hand, operations on the data are very fast.
+We use Redis, among other things, to send push notifications and to communicate between multiple nodes in multi-node systems.

 Continuous Integration and Continuous Deployment